 ArcGIS Experience Builder supports the following types of utility services:

-- Directions and Routing
+- Directions and routing

 You can remove utility services in the Utility service panel.
 When you remove a utility service, it is no longer available for widget configuration.

 The Utility service panel displays item cards for the utility services you add to the app.
 Labels with icons help you differentiate between service types.
-You can view additional details by clicking a card and then clicking the link to open the service directory or item page (for utility services added by URL or item, respectively).
-You can change the name that appears on the cards to something more relevant to your app (the utility service is unchanged).
+You can view additional details by clicking a card and clicking the link to open the service directory or item page (for utility services added by URL or item, respectively).
+You can change the name that appears on the cards to something more relevant to the app (the utility service is unchanged).
 Each card indicates the number of related widgets.

 Any utility service you add to an app, regardless of how you add it, is available to all supported widgets in the app.
 A utility service used by one widget can be reused by others.

 The configuration panel for widgets that consume a utility service includes the following settings:

 - Select utility—Shows the locators specified in your organization settings or added by you in the Utility service panel.
 Only the utility service types supported by the widget are listed.

 - Search—Filter the list of utility services.

 When you publish a web experience or template that you own, if you added subscriber content as a utility service, you are prompted to authorize public access through your account.